PTSD/TBI Programs and Outreach

 The AFF recently released The Healing Heroes Book by: Ellen Sabin, a children’s book focused on helping children cope with an injured parent or family member.

-Currently, the AFF is working on a documentary entitled, Return of the Shadow Warriors, which follows Special Forces soldiers battling PTSD and TBI.
+Currently, the AFF is working on a documentary entitled, That Which I Love Destroys Me, which follows Special Forces soldiers battling PTSD and TBI.
 This film will provide a first-hand look into these silent afflictions.

 The AFF will continue to work to promote dialogue and encourage innovative medical research on behalf of soldiers dealing with PTSD and TBI.